bagisto/bagisto/README.md

 Bagisto is a community driven project, we appreciate every contribution from the community

 - If you found an issue that you think we should know about, or if you have a suggestion, please submit an issue.
-- If you want to submit a solution or offer a new feature
+- If you want to submit a solution or offer a new feature, please create a pull request.

 Please read our [contributing guide](https://github.com/bagisto-europe/bagisto/blob/master/.github/CONTRIBUTING.md) for more info.